Welcome drink in Athens; full buffet breakfast daily; 4 lunches; 8 three-course dinners with wine

 Drive past Lamia and Trikala to Kalambaka in the unreal, fantastic landscape of Meteora with its rock-top monasteries.
 Visit VARLAAM MONASTERY, famous for its frescoes, and ST. STEPHEN’S MONASTERY, featuring a unique collection of icons and an incredible panoramic view.
 (Ladies should pack one long skirt, as shorts or trousers may be inappropriate when visiting the monasteries.)

 Day 7 METEORA AREA–THERMOPYLAE–ATHENS

 Today’s highlight is a guided visit to THERMOPYLAE, the site of the heroic battle of Leonidas’ 300 doomed Spartans against Xerxes’ huge Persian army.
 On the way back to Athens, your Tour Director will tell you about Thebes, the setting of Sophocles’ Oedipus Rex, and Marathon, where 10,000 Athenians defeated more than twice that number of Persian invaders in 490 BC.
-Tonight, enjoy an optional dinner at a local restaurant.
+Tonight, you may wish to join an optional dinner at a local restaurant.

 Day 8 ATHENS–LAVRION/PIRAEUS (EMBARKATION)–MYKONOS

-This morning, head for Lavrion/Piraeus, where you will sail into the deep-blue waters of the Aegean Sea.
+Arrive in Lavrion/Piraeus, and sail into the deep-blue waters of the Aegean Sea.
 Later, dock at the mountainous island of Mykonos.

 Day 9 CRUISING: KUSADASI, TURKEY–PATMOS, GREECE